-School of Social Work at University of Michigan - Ann Arbor
+University of Michigan - Ann Arbor - Social Work

 Why you should consider this program

-Incoming Returned Peace Corps Volunteers interested in earning a Master in Social Work at the University of Michigan School of Social Work will have three opportunities to apply to the Coverdell Fellows Program.
+Returned Peace Corps Volunteers interested in earning a Master in Social Work (MSW) at the University of Michigan School of Social Work have the opportunity to apply to the Coverdell Fellows Program.
 Qualified incoming Returned Peace Corps Volunteers are able to pursue the Coverdell Fellows Scholarship while pursuing the On Campus MSW Program or Part Time Online MSW Program.